REST and XForms Submission

 8. Handling Errors

-You can handle errors using XML events and actions, including xforms-submit-error
+You can handle errors using XML events and actions, including xforms-submit-error and

 The above example assumes that the request document contains a <submission-error>